-Coronavirus: Travel restrictions will hurt economy but alternative is far worse, disease experts say

-The Government's new travel restrictions will hurt the economy but could stop a pandemic overwhelming the country, disease experts say.
+Coronavirus: Disease expert explains how to self-isolate as blanket travel restrictions come into force

-Jacinda Ardern announced yesterday that from midnight Sunday almost all travellers would have to self-isolate for 14 days on arrival in New Zealand.
+Jacinda Ardern announced on Saturday that from midnight Sunday almost all travellers would have to self-isolate for two weeks on arrival in New Zealand.

 Most Pacific Islands are excluded from the restrictions.